cabforum/servercert/docs/BR.md

 Within twenty four (24) hours after determining a Certificate Problem Report is actionable:
 1. The CA SHALL provide a report on its findings to the entity who filed the Certificate Problem Report.
 2. The CA SHOULD provide a report on its findings to Subscriber(s).
-3. If the Certificate Problem Report requires an action of revocation for the Certificate(s) specified within, the CA SHALL work with the Subscriber to determine the date and time which the CA will revoke the Certificate.
+3. If the CA determines the Certificate Problem Report requires an action of revocation for the Certificate(s) specified within, the CA SHOULD work with the Subscriber to determine the date and time which the CA will revoke the Certificate.
 The period from the time the Certificate Problem Report was determined actionable to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).

 Within one hundred and twenty (120) hours after determining a Certificate Problem Report is actionable, the CA SHALL have evaluated all time-valid and unrevoked Certificates issued by the CA to detect additional instances of the non-compliance described in the report.
 The period from the time the additional affected Certificates were first identified to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).